kord-network/docs/concepts/courtroom.md

-# META Courtroom
+# KORD Courtroom

-This document outlines the concept of a META Courtroom; which is a suite of smart contracts for META service agreements, between service provider and client, which can be used to claim collateral if a META service is found guilty of wrong doing.
+This document outlines the concept of a KORD Courtroom; which is a suite of smart contracts for KORD service agreements, between service provider and client, which can be used to claim collateral if a KORD service is found guilty of wrong doing.

 ## Status of this Document

-The META protocol is at an early stage of development, expect this document to change frequently during this early phase.
+The KORD protocol is at an early stage of development, expect this document to change frequently during this early phase.

 ## Outline

-The META Courtroom aims to provide a framework for META services and service clients which is used for conflict resolution in relation to the service being provided.
+The KORD Courtroom aims to provide a framework for KORD services and service clients which is used for conflict resolution in relation to the service being provided.
 The service provider specifies their service offering by tendering a process in which they can be held accountable for not complying with their quality guarantees.